bweston6/pi-remote/README.md

 	* This will start the server on port 80, so you just need to point a web browser to the Pi's host-name or IP address.

 	* The codes emitted are, by default, for a [JVC LT40C550](https://business.currys.co.uk/catalogue/tv-entertainment/tvs/32-42-inch-tvs/jvc-lt-40c550-40-led-tv/B127240B); so this likely won't work with your TV out of the box.
+There are also two more remotes for RGB lights.

 1. To start the web server at boot, you can make a `systemd` service to start it for you.
 Make the following file as root: `/etc/systemd/system/webRemote.service`, with the following content: